JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

     }
     ```

-3. Check that the shared module is successfully connected to your application and greets you.
-Dump the `greeting()` function result to the log
+3. To check that the shared module is successfully connected to your application, dump the `greeting()` function result to the log
    by updating the method `onCreate()` of the class `LoginActivity`.

     ```kotlin